ombedebob/Movie-Search-App/README.md

 Movie Results: Displays the movie poster, title, and release year for each search result.

 Movie Description: Users can view a short plot summary by clicking the "View Description" button on each movie.

-if you run into a problem feel free to email me at ombedebob@gmail.com